lumiknit/aroma/README.md

 This is a user to
 - use huggingface/diffusers
-- need txt2img loops running on local
+- need txt2img loops running on local (especially with MPS)
+  - or colab
 - with (some naive but maybe useful) features
   - prompt weights as WebUI syntax using `()[](:weight)`
   - multistep highres fix